dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 connect those two points.

-In this way, the I Ching is tooling for toying with the hyper-parameters of the mind's neural network learning systems; it presents the mind with an unconsciously arranged smattering of images and archtypes.
+In this way, the I Ching is tooling for toying with the hyperparameters of the mind's neural network learning systems; it presents the mind with an unconsciously arranged smattering of images and archtypes.
 Hereby the I Ching provides random fodder to expand with combinatorially inductive reasoning, to be reduced by abductive